courtneyhg/sort-o_JavaCoffee/README.md

 When the size of the arrays are the same, it takes the same number of passes to sort it.
 However, we looked at how many times numbers were swapped.
-In our best case, it took 0 swaps and 6 passes.
+In our best cases, it took 0 swaps and 6 passes.
 Meanwhile, in our worst case, it took 15 swaps and 6 passes.

 ### Selection Sort